amar212b/cypressxcucumber/cypress/README.md

 ```

 ### Data Test
-For all data account testing, etc..
+All data test for automation testing

 Go to `cypress/data/`